 Workplace communication skills are crucial for developing good peer-to-peer relationships at work.
 Organizations that foster good communication as part of their culture have more motivated and productive employees and a lower turnover rate.

-In a recent survey on the most sought after soft-skills in employees, employers rated communication skills at the top.
+In a recent survey on the most sought-after soft skills in employees, employers rated communication skills at the top.

-Good communication skills become even more critical as you move up the hierarchy at an organization.
+Good communication skills become even more critical as you move up the hierarchy of an organization.
 Business leaders need to have excellent workplace communication skills for effective and efficient communication while leading their teams.

 Communication skills are also key for entrepreneurs planning to start an online business because they need to communicate with different audiences like investors, clients, and employees.

 Let's look at five strategies that would make you a more effective communicator at your workplace.